Unlocking the Secrets of Public Relations for Entrepreneurs

 - Dec 5, 2025

-- 2 min read
+- 4 min read

-As a publicist and media founder who has helped Black women entrepreneurs get visible for 15 years, I can tell you this: PR is not magic.
+As a publicist and media founder who has helped Black women entrepreneurs gain visibility for 15 years, I can tell you this: PR is not magic.
 It’s a method.
-And the biggest mistake entrepreneurs make is skipping the foundational steps — the work that actually positions you for the opportunities you’re dreaming about.
+The biggest mistake entrepreneurs make is skipping foundational steps—the work that truly positions you for the opportunities you’re dreaming about.
+Let’s delve into what really happens behind the scenes.

 1. Great PR Starts With the Story — Not the Spotlight